fairdatapoint/fairdatapoint.github.io/index.md

 * The [SURF Data Repository](https://repository.surfsara.nl) implements the protocol.
 * [RD-Nexus](https://rd.discovery-nexus.org) implements the protocol.
 * [LOVD](https://www.lovd.nl) implements the protocol.

+There are also different implementations of the metadata harvesting protocol:
+* The [reference implementation](https://github.com/FAIRDataTeam/FAIRDataPoint) as described above.
+* A [plugin for CKAN](https://github.com/CivityNL/ckanext-fairdatapoint) was created to harvest FAIR Data Points.

 <!--- DANS?
 And how far are we with DataVerse? -->